Mission completed. 🙂

 • tire repair kit

-I never intend to write blog posts about my journey, but, if I survive it, I’ll surely throw up an art gallery showcasing the way. 🤪
+I never intend to write blog posts about my journey, but, if I survive it, I’ll surely throw up an art gallery showcasing the trip. 🤪

-On a later test run, I realized my panniers were positioned too far back and corrected them.
+On a later test run, I realized my panniers were positioned too far back on my bike rack and corrected them.
 I also mistakenly secured my flagpole too loosely, causing it to jut into my back wheel when picking up speed and bending the back tire’s valve tip unnaturally.
 Pshhh.

-I have decided to forgo making the long haul this winter and switched my start date to the spring, out of concerns about COVID.
+I have decided to switch my start date to the spring out of concerns about COVID-19 and, equally, due to my pervading cowardice.

 I am anxious to leave, and anxious about leaving.

-Lately, I’ve been thinking about a dream I had in early spring, where I look outside the back door of my family’s apartment and see three grizzly bears.
+Lately, I’ve been thinking about a dream I had in early spring, where I look outside the back door of my family’s apartment and see three grizzly bears outside.
 Except they’re all white, not brown.

 The largest one strolls right up to the window and stares at me, unblinking.

-I am both intrigued and scared for my life, but sure in the knowledge that they cannot get me through the glass.
+I am instantly scared for my life, until that feeling gives way to a sense of relief, wonder.
+They can’t get me through the glass.

 Just then, I hear a noise upstairs.